-Reduced com
+Reduced complexity

-Organizations can shift security staff from managing individual appliances to delivering policy-based security services from a single point, enabling them to configure end-to-end network and network security structures more simply.
+Organizations can shift security staff from managing individual appliances to delivering policy-based security services from a single point, enabling them to configure end-to-end network and network security structures more simply and more coherently.

 Software-defined infrastructure is a key tenet of the SASE proposition.
 It creates a converged technology platform that supports unified policy enforcement programmatically.
 Just as software developers enjoyed DevOps, administrators can enjoy an automated end-to-end security operations model.